 All antennas are outfitted with receivers for six wavelength bands centered near $\lambda 90$, 20, 6, 3.6, 2.0 and 1.3cm.
 These bands are commonly referred to as P, L, C, X, U, and K bands, respectively.
 Ten antennas are now equipped with 0.7cm receivers (Q-band).
-The feeds for the eight antennas equipped at 73.8 MHz have been removed for at least the duration of the all-sky surveys.
+Three more Q-band receivers will be installed in the Fall of 1995 (during the B-configuration).
+The eight 75-MHz ($\lambda 400$ cm, 4-band) receivers removed in 1994 will be re-installed in May 1995 in time for the A-configuration.
+A decision on whether they will be removed again awaits better measurements of their effect on the L-band system performance.

-The array can tune to two different frequencies from the same receiver (front end) provided the frequency difference does not exceed approximately 450 MHz.
+The array can tune to two different frequencies from the same wavelength band provided the frequency difference does not exceed approximately 450 MHz.
 Right-hand circular (RCP) and left-hand circular (LCP) polarizations are received for both frequencies.
 Each of these four data streams is called an IF channel.
 Observations at more widely separated frequencies can be made within the same run by time switching between the frequencies.
 This operation takes less than 30 seconds.
-The array can also simultaneously observe one frequency within L band and one within P band (known as LP band).
-This is the only currently supported mode in which frequencies within two different bands can be observed simultaneously (others are possible but not supported).
+The array can also simultaneously observe one frequency within L band and one within P band (known as LP band), or one within 4-band band and one with P band (known as 4P band).
+These are the only currently supported modes in which frequencies within two different bands can be observed simultaneously (others are possible but not supported).